There are many, many options as far as inserting pictures from online sources within PowerPoint are concerned. Other than using

 - For now, click the See more hyperlink, and you'll get to see all the pictures within your

 Flickr photostream in the next window, as shown in Figure 3.
-You can see only four pictures in
+You can see only five pictures in

-Figure 3 because we have only four pictures in our photostream.
+Figure 3 because we have only five pictures in our photostream.

 Figure 3: Window showing more pictures